birddevelper/salmos-report-spring-boot-starter/README.md

         GeneralReportMaker irm = new GeneralReportMaker(dataSource);
         // load template from file located in resources irm.loadTemplateBodyFromFile("templates/salmosTemplates/template1.html");

-        irm.setSqlQuery("select fullname as 'Name', age as 'Age', salary as 'Salary'   from chamber limit 0,10");
+        // set the query retrieving data from database irm.setSqlQuery("select fullname as 'Name', age as 'Age', salary as 'Salary'   from chamber limit 0,10");

-        xrm.addSummaryColumn("Age", SummaryType.AVERAGE);
+        // specify columns of data that must be summarized xrm.addSummaryColumn("Age", SummaryType.AVERAGE);
         xrm.addSummaryColumn("Salary", SummaryType.SUM);